McDonald’s isn’t the dominant growth story it was. But McDonald’s stock continues its steady performance – and a

 MCD Still a Long-Term Play

-That bodes well for the short term, but MCD is not really a short-term stock.
-While it’s long past peak perception, and sales are not growing in part because of the company’s efforts to renovate 12,000 stores in the U.S. by the end of next year, the profit growth, momentum in the chart and rock-solid dividend continue to make MCD stock a good long-term investment for growth investors and income investors alike.
+While it’s long past peak perception, and sales are growing slowly in part because of the company’s efforts to renovate 12,000 stores in the U.S. by the end of this year, the profit growth, momentum in the chart and rock-solid dividend continue to make MCD stock a good long-term investment for growth investors and income investors alike.

 There are fast food stocks that are growing much faster, but none of them offer McDonald’s combination of market-beating returns and yield.
 If you don’t already own this reliable growth and income stock, now is as good a time as any to add MCD to your portfolio.

 Investment analyst and Chief Analyst of Cabot Wealth Daily, Chris Preston brings you all the latest from the investing world.
 Sign up to get updates and breaking news delivered FREE to your inbox.
 Get unlimited access to our library of complimentary investing reports.Sign up now!